gnat/surreal/README.md

 # Surreal - Hyper minimalist jQuery alternative
 [![License](https://img.shields.io/badge/license-MIT%20License-blue.svg)](https://opensource.org/licenses/MIT)

 ## 💚 Why does this exist?

 For devs who love ergonomics!

-If you agree with any of the following, you may appreciate this micro library:
+If you agree with any of the following, you may appreciate Surreal:

 * Love staying as close as possible to Vanilla JS.
 * Hate typing `document.querySelector` over.. and over..